 TrustAfrica seeks to align external philanthropic resources with African agendas as well as to cultivate indigenous resources that support the continent’s own priorities for democracy and development.
 We engage in and support efforts to:

-- Knowledge Building: we seek to build and disseminate knowledge on the role and potential of African philanthropy through research, publications, advocacy and convenings.
+- Build knowledge: We seek to build and disseminate knowledge on the nature, role, potential and impact of African philanthropy through research, publications, advocacy and convenings.

-- Social Justice Philanthropy: We are working to advance the practice and impact of social justice philanthropy in Africa
+- Promote social justice philanthropy: We are working to advance the narrative, practice and impact of social justice philanthropy in Africa.

-- Strengthen the field: We strive to facilitate collaborative networks, develop learning platforms, strengthen collective African philanthropy positions and advocate for a more enabling environment for giving on the continent.
-For example, TrustAfrica is the Secretariat to the African Grantmakers Network.
+- Strengthen the field of philanthropy: We strive to facilitate collaborative networks, develop learning platforms, strengthen collective philanthropy positions, encourage critical reflection and advocate for a more enabling environment for giving on the continent.